 From Prescott Valley along AZ-69, you can head south on Walker Road.
 This road turns to dirt near Lynx Lake (a popular camping area).
 Stay southbound on this road through the forest towns of Walker and Potato Patch.
 You need to pay attention as the roads intermingle and are not always signed.
 When in doubt, stay on the "major" road.
 The road will bypass Hassayampa Reservoir and it gets a little rough here.
 It then descends and meets with the Senator Highway.
 Make a left and soon you come to the junction with FR-261.
 Proceed as above.

 From the west via AZ-89: From Prescott, drive about five miles south on AZ 89.
 Turn left when you reach the green road sign that says: Wolf Creek - 6 miles.
 This is County Road 101.
 Drive southeast on the good dirt road.
 After six miles, you'll reach the Wolf Creek Campgrounds.
-About a half mile past the campgrounds, you'll reach the intersection with County Road 56.
-This road is also known as Forest Road 52 or the Senator Highway.
+About a half mile past the campgrounds, you'll reach the junction with the Senator Highway.
 Mount Union is about seven miles from here, and the intersection elevation is 6,300'.
 If you want to climb Mount Union, this would be a good place to park.
 Otherwise, you can continue driving up the mountain.
 You can drive to within a mile of the summit before you hit a locked gate.

 Mountain ConditionsContact the Bradshaw Ranger District in Prescott at 520-443-8000 for the latest information.